 The pillars each have 4 facets and an inclined top.
 This is typical of most archaeoastronomical sites around the world.
 Surrounding the mysterious pillars is an equally mystical ring of stones numbering over 20,000.

 At this site is also what could probably be the largest pre-colonial gravesite in sub-Saharan Africa consisting of 167 graves represented by shallow stone cairns surmounted by a ring of standing stones.
 These ‘grave circles’ vary from 1-4 M in diameter, with between 5 and 30 standing stones of various heights, the largest being over 1.5 M.

 Debate still lingers as to whether this is really a burial site because at Namoratunga II the upright stones, like those in Namoratunga I, encircled an ancient grave.
 Further investigation at Namoratunga II indicated the pillars here were arranged in an unusual pattern unconnected with any other burials.

 Over 70 of these standing stones are adorned with mysterious geometric petroglyphs which are also prevalent on surrounding natural rock outcrops.
 The significance of this unique funerary architecture continues to puzzle researchers and makes Namoratunga one of the most scientifically rich, yet poorly explored, sites in sub-Saharan Africa.

-About 209 KM (130 MI) south is Namoratunga I. Here, like in Namoratunga II, a similar set up of graves has been found.
-The graves here were without the pillars.
+About 209 KM (130 MI) south is Namoratunga I. Here, like in Namoratunga II, a similar set-up of graves has been found.
+The graves here were without pillars.
 At Namoratunga I, it is also possible to see ancient rock art.